ismail-yilmaz/upp-components/Core/NetProxy/ReadMe.md

 # NetProxy package for Ultimate++

-This package implements a network proxy class, encapsulating two widely used network proxy protocols: HTTP tunneling and SOCKS
+This package implements a client-side network proxy class, encapsulating two widely used network proxy protocols: HTTP tunneling and SOCKS

 ## Features and Highlights